Michael Frimkess

-Michael Frimkess (born January 8, 1937) is an American ceramic artist who lives in Venice, California.
+Michael Frimkess (January 8, 1937 – February 28, 2025) was an American ceramic artist who lived in Venice, California.
 In the 1950s and 60s, he was a pupil of Peter Voulkos, a prominent figure in the California Clay Movement.
 Frimkess' pottery is noted for its classical style, employing forms from Greek, Chinese, and Indigenous American antiquity.
-His wife and collaborator, Magdalena Suarez Frimkess, paints his ceramic pieces, often using anachronistic, contemporary images like Minnie Mouse or Condorito.
+His wife and collaborator, Magdalena Suarez Frimkess, decorated some of his ceramic pieces, often using anachronistic, contemporary images like Minnie Mouse or Condorito.
 He is also well-known for his innovative wheel-throwing and firing techniques.

 Early life and education

 Frimkess was born on January 8, 1937 in East Los Angeles, California.
-He grew up largely in the neighborhood of Boyle Heights and claimed to have been among the last Jewish families in the area.
+He grew up largely in the neighborhood of Boyle Heights and claimed (inaccurately) to have been among the last Jewish families in the area.
 His father, Lou Frimkess, was an artist and graphic designer.
 He was exposed to fine art early in his childhood, receiving drawing and sculpting lessons, and being taken to numerous museum exhibitions.
-Frimkess learned how to play the saxophone and piano in his youth and aspired to become a jazz musician.
+Frimkess learned how to play the saxophone and piano in his youth and aspired to become a jazz musician like his idol, Charlie “Bird” Parker.
 At age 15, his family moved to Hollywood and he would graduate from Hollywood High School two years later in 1955.
 In high school, he took up sculpture, which led him to seek out art schools after graduation.
 At the age of 17 he became the youngest person to receive a scholarship from the Otis College of Art and Design (then known as the Los Angeles County Art Institute).

 After a year at the college, Frimkess switched his focus to ceramics, a move that he attributes to a peyote-induced vision of himself throwing a perfectly-shaped vessel.
 In the ceramics department, he studied under Peter Voulkos, perhaps the most notable figure in the California Clay Movement.
 He also worked alongside sculptors and ceramists like Billy Al Bengston, John Mason, Kenneth Price, Paul Soldner, and others.
 In 1956, he was one of 10 young artists to open and display work at a gallery on Sunset Boulevard.
 In 1957, Frimkess worked in a small ceramics factory while on a trip with his family in Italy, where he received additional training in throwing a very hard type of clay.